Hansie Graaff

 Johannes Petrus Jacobus 'Hansie' Graaff (born 10 September 1989 in Pretoria) is a South African rugby union player for Bayonne in the Top 14 in France.
-He is a utility back that can play as a fly-half, centre, winger or full-back.He is also known as the bulldog because of his aggressive style of play, he once tackled everyone on the pitch even the referee.
+He is a utility back that can play as a fly-half, centre, winger or full-back.He is currently with Naka bulls as a no 10 ,where they won the gold cup 3 years in a row.

 Career

 Varsity Cup rugby

 He sprung to prominence playing for a struggling side in the Varsity Cup between 2010 and 2012, scoring six tries in 21 appearances during the three seasons.

 Griffons / Cheetahs

 He joined the shortly after the 2012 Varsity Cup and made his first class debut for them in their 30–19 defeat to the in Potchefstroom in the 2012 Vodacom Cup competition.
 Two more substitute appearances followed in the same competition before a highly successful 2012 Currie Cup First Division campaign, where Graaff scored 134 points in fifteen starts to finish fourth in the scoring charts.

 This led to his inclusion in the final squad for the 2013 Super Rugby season, but he failed to make any appearances for them.
 Instead, a further seven appearances followed in the 2013 Vodacom Cup and 2013 Currie Cup First Division competitions.